App store ranking factors: App Store vs. Google Play

 App Store Ranking Factors for iOS Apps

 We already went over this above.
 But here’s a short recap.
 Keywords in the App Name have the strongest ranking weight.
-You can add up 30 characters.
+You can add up to 30 characters.
 Be mindful of that limit when you’re naming your app.

 iOS 11 introduced the Subtitle field.
 Apple allows you to have 30 characters here.
 Use the space wisely because the keywords written in this field are indexed by the App Store search algorithm.